dosreislab/simclock/README.md

 Simclock
 ========

-A simple R package to simulate trees under relaxed clocks.
+A simple R package to simulate phylogenies under relaxed clocks.

+Choose a timetree and use the `relaxed.tree` function to generate a phylogeny with branch lengths in substitutions per site under the desired clock model.

+The tree in substitutions per site can then be used with other software packages (such as Evolver or Seq-Gen) to generate simulated sequence alignments.